sebastian-gregoricchio/DEprot/README.md

 ```

 ### Possibile installation issues
 The package [`aPEAR`](https://github.com/kerseviciute/aPEAR) ([Kerseviciute & Gordevicius, Bioinformatics 2023](https://doi.org/10.1093/bioinformatics/btad672)) is required for the ORA/GSEA analyses.
-However, recently, it is has been removed from the CRAN, but is can be installed using:
+However, recently, it is has been removed from the CRAN, but it can be installed using:

 ```r
 devtools::install_github("https://github.com/kerseviciute/aPEAR",